 Since the QR code makes it easier for the visitors to access the stored information, the visitors would be able to access the URL or other information swiftly.

 Replug is one of the best URL shortening and link management tools out there.
-You can use its link converter to create trackable, shortened links that enhance your campaigns with powerful analytics and seamless management.
+You can use its free URL changer to create trackable, shortened links that enhance your campaigns with powerful analytics and seamless management.

 One of the most significant features of Replug is QR code generation for the shortened URLs.
 Here’s how you can add a dynamic QR code to your website link using Replug: